 In an emergency situation, people are usually given insulin through an IV to improve their ability to use excess glucose in the blood for energy.
-This usually involves testing glucose levels on an hourly basis.
-When your ketones and blood acid level begin to return to normal, IV insulin may no longer be necessary and you would resume your normal insulin therapy regimen.
+This typically involves testing glucose levels on an hourly basis.
+When your ketones and blood acid level begin to return to normal, IV insulin may no longer be necessary, and you would resume your normal insulin therapy regimen.

 DKA can also be caused by an underlying illness, such as an infection or a severe stomach bug that causes vomiting.
 In these cases, your doctor may prescribe treatments for the underlying illness as well.

 Careful management of diabetes is the key to preventing high ketone levels.
 Do the following to keep your blood sugar levels healthy and ketone production to a minimum:

 Your doctor will recommend how frequently you should check your blood sugar levels, but this is typically four to six times per day.
 You should check your blood sugar more often in the following cases:

 - Your blood sugar levels are getting higher.